sphen13/docker-reposado/README.md

 PASSWORD | password | Margarita password
 PORT | 8080 | Port reposado listens on
 LISTEN_PORT | 8089 | Port margarita listens on
-HUMANREADABLESIZES | False |
+HUMANREADABLESIZES | false |
-ONLYHOSTDEPRECATED | False | Only host deprecated items, point current updates directly to apple ALWAYSREWRITEDISTRIBUTIONURLS | False |
+ONLYHOSTDEPRECATED | false | Only host deprecated items, point current updates directly to apple ALWAYSREWRITEDISTRIBUTIONURLS | false |

+> **Note:** _when specifying true or false please do so in lowercase_

 ### Volumes